 The process of structuring such a backstory to a character adds layers and depth to the acting performances.

-So as a fun, creative writing exercise, you can recall a recent movie you liked watching and reverse engineering your favorite character.
+So as a fun, creative writing exercise, you can recall a recent movie you liked watching and reverse engineer your favorite character.
 You can use the questions below as cues for coming up with past life experiences of the character (I’m assuming your character’s name is Mark):

 - What did Mark want in the story of the movie and why?